 The biopsy specimen should be taken in a kidney tray to the formalin stored area, instead of taking the formalin to the surgical area.

-The dentist should check personally the label & contents of the vial/ampoule before injection.
+The dentist should check personally the label & contents of the vial/ampoule before administration.

 Performing the local anesthesia hypersensitivity test should be made mandatory.